Houston Baptist Women's Basketball Camps

 Donna Finnie | Head Coach

 Finnie was named the fifth head coach in program history on April 17, 2013, making history in the process as she became the first international ever to land a head coaching position in NCAA Division I basketball.
-Now in her fifth season, Finnie sits as the winningest coach at the Division I level in program history.
+Now in her sixth season, Finnie sits as the winningest coach at the Division I level in program history.

 The 2016-17 season was a rebuilding year, as the Huskies had eight freshmen, six sophomores and only one senior, making them the youngest DI team in the nation.
 The young squad played a testing schedule, opening at top-10 teams in Baylor and Texas, which prepared them for a tough Southland Conference schedule.
 Much progress was made, with all returners starting at least one game each and getting valuable playing experience.
 Senior guard Heidi Byrd was named Southland Conference Women's Basketball All-Academic Second Team as she finished her career 10th all-time in assists.
 The Huskies finished strong in the classroom once again with a 3.43 team GPA and sophomore guard Amanda Johnson was named Varsity Academic Athlete of the Year at the end of year athletic awards as she continued to carry a 4.0 GPA in her biology degree.